Wedding of Rainier III of Monaco and Grace Kelly: Guests

 The 700 guests included members of reigning royalty, as well as celebrities and members of the entertainment industry, such as Aristotle Onassis, Cary Grant, David Niven and his wife Hjördis, Gloria Swanson, Ava Gardner, the Aga Khan III, Gloria Guinness, and many others.
 Frank Sinatra, who was in the midst of a career comeback, was invited, but chose not to attend to prevent outshining the event.

 Honeymoon

 Prince Rainier and Princess Grace departed after their wedding for a seven-week Mediterranean honeymoon cruise on their yacht, Deo Juvante II.
-This 147ft Motor Yacht had been designed by Charles E Nicholson and built by Camper and Nicholsons in 1928 (Yard number 357) as Motor Yacht Monica.
-She had been purchased by Aristotle Onasis in 1951, who gave her to the couple as a wedding present.
+This 147 ft motor yacht had been designed by Charles Ernest Nicholson and built by Camper and Nicholsons in 1928 (Yard number 357) as Motor Yacht Monica.
+She had been purchased by Aristotle Onassis in 1951, who gave her to the couple as a wedding present.

+Monuments

+In 2012, the monument to Wedding of Rainier III and Grace Kelly was erected in Yoshkar-Ola, Russia.